 WWL, the first licensed radio station in the Gulf South, broadcast from a physics-lab-turned-studio in Marquette Hall.

+In 1961, the Department of Communications added public relations and advertising courses.
 The Department of Communications and the Department of Journalism merged in 1977 into the Department of Communications/Journalism (renamed the Department of Communications the following year).
 The department offered degrees in journalism, radio, television and film.
 In 1981, the faculty created formal sequences of study in journalism, public relations, advertising, broadcast journalism, broadcast production and communications studies.
 A sequence in photojournalism was added in 1988.
 A graduate program offering a master’s degree in mass communication was established in 1989.
+That same year, Loyola’s board of directors decided it was unwise to allow the university to be so financially dependent on a single investment, and Loyola sold its media holdings.

 Communications Music Complex

-Hurricane Katrina caused terrible destruction across much of New Orleans in August of 2005.
+In August 2005, Hurricane Katrina caused terrible destruction across much of New Orleans.
 The university was relatively unscathed physically, but enrollment declined, and given the uncertainties of the future, the administration responded with a major reorganization.
-Along with other programs across the university, the broadcast journalism, broadcast production and communication studies sequences and the graduate program were eliminated.
+Along with other programs across the university, the broadcast journalism, broadcast production, communication studies and film studies sequences and the graduate program were eliminated.
 The Department of Communications, however, was upgraded and renamed the School of Mass Communication.
-The faculty offers sequences of study in advertising, public relations and journalism, including photojournalism, and are weaving digital communication through each of them.
+At that time, the faculty offered sequences of study in advertising, public relations and journalism, including photojournalism and was weaving digital communication through each of them.
+The faculty later added media studies as a sequence.
+However, in 2009, the faculty decided to seek ACEJMC accreditation and with that, later revised its curriculum to offer only two sequences: journalism for multiple platforms and strategic communications with separate tracks in advertising and public relations.